April Kepner

 April Kepner, M.D., F.A.C.S. is a fictional character from the ABC's medical drama series Grey's Anatomy.
 The character was created by series producer Shonda Rhimes and is portrayed by actress Sarah Drew.
-She was introduced in the episode "Invasion" as a surgical resident from Mercy West Medical Center who joins the staff at Seattle Grace Mercy West after the two hospitals merge to compensate for the absence of some of the central cast members, and was created to be disliked by her colleagues.
-The character was originally set to appear in two episodes but Drew's contract was extended to the remainder of the sixth season, with her becoming a series regular in the seventh season.
-The character's main storylines involved her professional struggles, her religious beliefs.
-She married Jackson Avery and had two children: a son, Samuel, who died of osteogenesis imperfecta type II, and a daughter named Harriet.
-The character's story concluded with the 14th season.
-It was revealed in season 17 that April Kepner left Seattle with Jackson Avery to run the Catherine Fox foundation.
+April was introduced in the episode "Invasion" as a surgical resident from Mercy West Medical Center who joins the staff at Seattle Grace Mercy West following the merger of the two hospitals.
+This was done to compensate for the absence of some central cast members, and April was originally created to be somewhat disliked by her colleagues.
+Although initially set to appear in just two episodes, Drew's contract was extended for the remainder of Season 6, and she became a series regular in Season 7.

+April's primary storylines revolve around her professional struggles and religious beliefs.
+She eventually marries Jackson Avery (Jesse Williams) and together, they have two children: a son, Samuel, who dies from osteogenesis imperfecta type II, and a daughter named Harriet.
+April's story concluded with her departure in the Season 14 finale, and it was later revealed in Season 17 that she left Seattle with Jackson to run the Catherine Fox Foundation.

-Although initially focusing on neurosurgery during her residency due to her crush on Derek Shepherd, April Kepner finally settles on trauma surgery as a specialty.
-After failing her boards, April Kepner departs but returns as a surgical attending when Chief Owen Hunt offers her job back.
-ABC noted her determination, thoroughness, and intelligence as her main traits, while her insecurity, over-eagerness and vulnerability were highlighted as her main weakness.
-The character initially received mixed reviews from critics, but later praise was affirmed from her character growth, eventually becoming a fan-favorite.
+Initially, April focused on neurosurgery during her residency due to a crush on Derek Shepherd (Patrick Dempsey), but she ultimately found her true passion in trauma surgery.
+After failing her medical boards, April briefly leaves the hospital but later returns as a surgical attending when Chief Owen Hunt (Kevin McKidd) offers her job back.
+ABC characterized her as determined, thorough, and intelligent, while also noting her insecurity, over-eagerness, and vulnerability as her main weaknesses.

+The character received mixed reviews from critics early on, with some finding her irritating due to her insecurity and overzealous nature.
+However, as April evolved and her storylines deepened, she gained significant character growth, and many fans began to appreciate her journey, eventually becoming a fan-favorite.